 A slope compensation function has been added at pin CTRL; see Figure 7.
 The slope compensation function prevents sub-harmonic oscillation in CCM at duty cycles over 50 %.
-The CTRL voltage is modulated by sourcing a (non-constant) current out of pin CTRL and adding a series resistor $R{slopecomp}$ .
+The CTRL voltage is modulated by sourcing a (non-constant) current out of pin CTRL and by adding externally a series resistor R{slopecomp}.
 This increases the CTRL voltage proportionally with the on-time, which therefore limits the OCP level.
-Thus, a longer on-time results in a higher CTRL voltage, however, this increase in CTRL voltage will actually decrease the on-time.
-Slope compensation can be adjusted by changing the value of Rslopecomp.
+A longer on-time results in a higher CTRL voltage, this increase in CTRL voltage will decrease the on-time.
+Slope compensation can be adjusted by changing the value of $R{\text{slopecomp}}$.
 Slope compensation prevents modulation of the on-time (duty cycle) while operating in FF CCM.
 A possible drawback of sub-harmonic oscillation can be output voltage ripple.